 It is therefore critical you have the appropriate eye protection.
 That means knowing when to use medium, high or extra high impact rated eye protection and when to use safety glasses, safety goggles, face shields or a combination of these.

-Choosing your impact rating:
+Choosing your safety glasses impact rating

 Eye protection impact ratings are determined by the PPE’s ability to withstand an impact from a specifically-weighted ball without cracking, detaching or dislodging, breaking or coming into contact with the eye or the head.

 |Low Impact:||Can withstand impact from an object moving at 12 metres per second.||Chipping, riveting, spalling, hammering and managing a strap under tension.
 Choose safety glasses with a Standards mark.|

 |Medium Impact:||Can withstand impact from an object moving up to 45 metres per second.||Scaling, grinding and machining metals, some woodworking tasks, stone dressing, wire handling and brick cutting.
 Choose safety glasses with a Standards mark ‘I or F’.|